François St-Laurent: Injuries

-St-Laurent has not been immune to injuries during his career in the NHL.
-During the 2006–07 season, he tore a ligament in his knee, which forced him to sit out about a month's worth of games between both the NHL and AHL.
-In a 2018 playoff game, he broke his collarbone after falling on his own and hitting the boards on his left side.
+During the 2006–07 season, St-Laurent tore a ligament in his knee, which forced him to sit out a month's worth of AHL and NHL games.
+In a 2018 playoff game, he broke his collarbone after losing his balance and falling into the boards.

-He has also missed either certain time from games, or time off to rehab injuries.
+Between the 2017–18 and 2022–23 seasons, he left three games due to injury.

 Controversies

 Capitals/Flyers line brawl

 St-Laurent worked a game between the Washington Capitals and the Philadelphia Flyers on 1 November 2013.
-After a third period goal scored by Washington's Joel Ward, a fight broke out between Capitals player Tom Wilson and Flyers player Wayne Simmonds.
+After a third period goal was scored by Washington's Joel Ward, a fight broke out between Capitals player Tom Wilson and Flyers player Wayne Simmonds.
 As the fight was taking place, Flyers goaltender Ray Emery skated down the ice to challenge Capitals goaltender Braden Holtby, which Holtby declined.
 When Emery said "just protect yourself", St-Laurent attempted to stop the fight, but couldn't when Emery began to punch Holtby.
 St-Laurent stopped various Capitals players from jumping in to stop Emery and did not stop the fight when Holtby fell to the ice.
 Emery was assessed penalties for leaving the crease (2 minutes), instigating (2 minutes), fighting (5 minutes), a ten-minute misconduct, and a game misconduct for his actions.

 Through the week after the fight, the opinions about St-Laurent's actions were varied from different members of the media.
 Yahoo's Greg Wyshynski called St-Laurent a "joke" on the Monday afterwards, saying that he was "controlling the game".
 Calmer opinions came from Elliotte Friedman (then of CBC), who said that St-Laurent "tried to stop" the two combatants, yet "backed out" when the fight happened; and Darren Dreger of TSN, who said that he "couldn't rely on the linesmen" because of the multiple fights.